Day Trading Cryptocurrency: The Best Strategies for Success

 An exchange order book displays a real-time list of outstanding order requests from traders to either buy or sell a cryptocurrency.
 An order book is organized by price, but also displays the order quantity as well.
 The difference between the highest buy order and the lowest sell order is known as the spread.
 Spreads on cryptocurrency exchanges are often wider than exchanges of other assets, due to its unregulated nature and more extreme price fluctuations, as well as relatively high fees.

 Almost all exchanges also provide a short history of the most recent trades made at the exchange.
 Users can view the trade size, price, and time the trade was made.
-This can help a trader get a good indication of the cryptocurrency’s price movement in the short-term.
+This data can be especially useful for day trading cryptocurrency as it will help traders get a good indication of the cryptocurrency’s price movement in the short-term.